-A wide variety of dash cams are available on the market but choosing the best dash cam for your vehicle depends on your specific circumstances and needs.
+A wide variety of dash cams are available on the market, but choosing the best dash cam for your car depends on your specific circumstances and needs.
 Not everyone needs or wants the same features – a parent of a new driver might want internal cabin recording, for example, while the best dash cam for someone who loves road trips might offer more memory or easily downloadable video.
-Understanding which dash cam features are available is the first step toward choosing a device that offers the technology you need to stay safe and aware on the road.
+Understanding what dash cam features are available is the first step toward choosing a device that offers the technology you need to stay safe and aware on the road.

 Which Dash Cam Features Do I Need?

 The best dash cam for your needs will depend on your driving habits and how your car is used.
 Before you rush out to buy the least expensive camera available, you'll want to make sure that the device you're buying delivers the features you need and can be used effectively in your vehicle.

 Consider these features when buying a dash cam:

 Power Source - Most cameras come with a 12V power adapter cord that can be plugged into a car's auxiliary power outlet.
 You'll need to make sure that you have this outlet in your car and that isn't being used by a different device.
 If you want to hardwire the dash cam directly into your vehicle's electrical system, make sure that you choose a camera that allows for this.
 You may also need a special kit that's sold separately to hardwire your dash cam; professional installation may be preferred.

 Video Quality - While you may be tempted to save money by going with a lower quality video, the best dash cams have at least a 1080P resolution.
 Higher resolutions allow you to see more details in the video such as license plate numbers or street signs, which can provide important evidence during a crash or other incident.
 While resolution is a key contributor to video footage quality, visibility, camera angles, and low light capabilities are also important factors to consider.